-CY 2022 TME Data
+CY 2022 TME Data and CY 2023 TME Data

-This tab will be the source of the insurer's TME data used by DHSS/DHCC to compute THCE.
-Insurers will report their applicable CY 2022 claims and non-claims payments.
+This tab will be the source of the insurer's TME data used by the DHSS/DHCC to compute THCE.
+Insurers will report their applicable CY 2022 and CY 2023 claims and non-claims payments in the respective tab.
+Both tabs have the same layout.

-Insurance Line of Business (LOB) Code and Description: A number that indicates the insurance line of business being reported.
-All data reported by Insurance Line of Business must be mutually exclusive.
+Insurance LOB Code and Description: A number that indicates the insurance LOB being reported.
+All data reported by Insurance LOB must be mutually exclusive.